Mahurangi Magazine logo

 Harriet Cole-Scuttle and Hudson U. Rock

 Home Alone: In fairness, I should say our Burmesies, because while we had agreed to live cat free, a.) the farthest these cats get outdoors is the lofty deck immediately outside the windows, which Harriet and Hudson, here, are imploring to be opened; and b.)
-Harriet, left, acquired more recently, promptly became my most dutiful companion—to the extent that, to reach the keyboard, I am frequently obliged to perform Garth Hudsonian contortions. image Cimino
+Harrietshe/they, left, acquired more recently, promptly became my most dutiful companion—to the extent that, to reach the keyboard, I am frequently obliged to perform Garth Hudsonian contortions. image Cimino

-Home alone, her beloved Burmesies had dictated Sarah and I only tarry an hour or so, after Peter Skerman’s send-off.
+Home alone, her beloved unmatched-pairor possibly: beloved, priceless unmatched-pair of Burmesies had dictated Sarah and I only tarry an hour or so, after Skerman’s send-off.
 Heading northward—that much was apparent from the bearing of the sinking sun—we were only slightly disconcerted at how long Sarah’s gps was taking to reconnect us with the Hamilton expressway.
-The road was blissfully empty, as I recounted a succession of stories from the Te Kūiti childhood that I’d shared with many of those with which we’d spent the afternoon.
+The rural highway”country road” would have carried unfortunate, accidental Denveresqueian? bathos—it was approaching dinnertime Saturday—was mercifully empty, as I recounted a succession of stories from the KūitiTe Kūiti.
+The Te deliberately dropped in this rendering to avoid the grammatically clumsy: the The—te being reo Māori: the childhood that I’d shared with many of those with which we’d spent the afternoon.

 You’ve never told me that story before!

 I would love to say that that was when it happened.
 When I experienced the epiphany as to how I might contrive to contribute to the memorial of a man who whose cruel death, in what so richly deserved to have been his prime, had stopped, and only grudgingly restarted, time.
 I am, however, nothing if not slow—the realisation and resolve came two days later.
-Meanwhile, seriously disconcertingly for the navigator, Sarah’s screen was telling me that our 90-minute destination was 4½hours away.
+Meanwhile, seriously disconcertingly for the navigator, Sarah’s screen was telling me that our 90-minute destination was 4½ hours away.

 Eight hours!
 That can’t be right—at this t-intersection coming up, go left !